 If you are a fan of the long-running British BBC series “Doctor Who“, you’re very familiar with how the “Doctor” has changed throughout the years into a different physical form and acts differently, but is still the same stream of ‘consciousness’.
-He is a completely different person each time shaped by new actions, thoughts, and impressions, but has a somewhat greater understanding of his past “lives”.
-Please take this example simply as fun or with a grain of salt, since the Dr. Who series is pure fiction, and is not intended to be rooted in reality or even Buddhism.
+He is a completely different person each time shaped by new actions, thoughts, and impressions, but has a greater understanding of his past “lives”.
+Please take this example simply as fun or with a grain of salt, since the Dr. Who series is pure fiction and is not intended to be rooted in reality or even Buddhism.

 We can’t go further talking about rebirth, without touching (briefly) on karma (you can read an entire article on karma here).
-While karma is referred to in popular culture as some sort of supernatural force (almost godlike) that determines your “fate”, but it is nothing like that at all.
+While karma is referred to in popular culture as some supernatural force (almost godlike) that determines your “fate”, but it is nothing like that at all.

 The word “Karma” means “deed” or “action” in the ancient Sanskrit language and is a central teaching to all schools of Buddhism, and all teachings and interpretations of the Dharma.

 So how does this impact you?
 The karma you create can influence which of the Ten Spiritual realms you want to live in (more on that in the next section).
 But not to worry, you can leave the lower realms for the higher realms whenever you’d like!
 YOU are in control of karma.

-You make [wholesome or unwholesome] karma through three ways:
+You make [wholesome or unwholesome] karma in three ways:

 - Your Actions